soderling-lab/SynaptopathyProteomics/README.md

 -------------------------------------------------------------------------------

-## Data Analysis
-1_Preprocessing
-2_TAMPOR-Normalization
-3_

-## Project Organization
+## Repository Organization
-### Main Directories
+### Directories
 * [bin/](https://github.com/twesleyb/SynaptopathyProteomics/tree/master/bin) - executable scripts for the project.
 * [analysis/](https://github.com/twesleyb/SynaptopathyProteomics/tree/master/analysis) - this directory contains scripts used to perform the data analaysis.
 The scripts are named in the order they should be executed in order to complete the analysis.
 * [R/](https://github.com/twesleyb/SynaptopathyProteomics/tree/master/R) - functions used in the analysis.
+* [rdata/](https://github.com/twesleyb/SynaptopathyProteomics/tree/master/rdata) - directory for storing intermediate data files.
 * [input/](https://github.com/twesleyb/SynaptopathyProteomics/tree/master/input) - the raw data used as a starting point for the analysis.
 * [tables/](https://github.com/twesleyb/SynaptopathyProteomics/tree/master/tables) - directory for table output from scripts.

-### Additional directories
-Several other directories are used to store output generated during the analysis.
-Due to the potential for these directories to get really big, they are not managed by git (see `.gitignore`).
-* [data/](https://github.com/twesleyb/Synaptopathy-Proteomics/tree/master/data) - directory for storing intermediate data files.
+* [data/](https://github.com/twesleyb/Synaptopathy-Proteomics/tree/master/data) - directory for storing data for R package.
-* [figures/](https://github.com/twesleyb/Synaptopathy-Proteomics/tree/master/figures) - directory for figure output from scripts.
+* [figures/](https://github.com/twesleyb/Synaptopathy-Proteomics/tree/master/figures) - directory for plots and figures.

-## Supplemental Information
+## Data Analysis
 For a detailed overview of the analysis, please see the supplemental information [here](https://github.com/twesleyb/Synaptopathy-Proteomics/tree/master/code/README.md).

 ## Reproducibility

 You can reproduce the developing environment in which the analysis was performed using [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
-Use `conda env create -f venv.yml` to  to set up all dependencies.
+Use `conda env create -f venv.yml` to  to set up all R and Python dependencies.

 This will create a virtual environment.
 Use `conda activate SynaptopathyProteomics` to activate it.